anandhukss/BookWorm/README.md

 * [Features](#features)

 ## General info
-Its a place to add,Share and review Books
+It's a place to add,Share and review Books

 This Project is Book review app using NodeJS